luiscolon0426/AirBnB_clone/README.md

 ## File storage

-The **engine/** directory handles storage(temporarily), serialization and deserialization of data, using JSON file format.
+The **engine/** directory handles storage(temporarily), serialization and deserialization of data, using the JSON file format.

 The class FileStorage, located in **file_storage.py**, is defined with methods to run through the following flow:
 ```<object> -> to_dict() -> <dictionary> -> JSON dump -> <json string> -> FILE -> <json string> -> JSON load -> <dictionary> -> <object>```